spack/spack-tutorial/tutorial_environments.rst

    :language: console
    :emphasize-lines: 1

-We now see that ``tcl`` and ``trilinos`` are **root specs** in our environment.
-That is because we explicitly asked for them to be installed, which makes them the **roots** of the combined graph of all packages in the environment.
-The other installed packages are present because they are dependencies of one or both of the roots.
+We can see that the roots and all their dependencies have been installed.

 ^^^^^^^^^^^^^^
 Using packages